mlochbaum/BQN/doc/array.md

 In BQN, as in APL, arrays are multidimensional, instead of strictly linear.
 Languages like Python, Javascript, or Haskell offer only one-dimensional arrays with `[]` syntax, and typically represent multidimensional data with nested arrays.
 Multidimensional arrays have fundamental differences relative to this model.

-BQN's arrays are immutable, meaning that an array is entirely defined by its attributes, and there is no way to modify an existing array, only to produce another array that has changes relative to it.
-As a result, an array can never contain itself, and arrays form an inductive type.
+BQN's arrays are immutable, meaning that an array is entirely defined by its attributes, and there's no way to modify an existing array, only to produce another array that has changes relative to it.
+As a result, an array can never contain itself.
 BQN's [mutable](lexical.md#mutation) types are operations and namespaces.

 An array might also have a [fill element](fill.md) that captures some structural information about its elements and is used by a few operations.
-The fill, as an inferred property, isn't considered to truly be part of the array but is instead some information about the array that the interpreter keeps track of.
+As an inferred property, the fill isn't considered to truly be part of the array, but is instead some information about it that the interpreter keeps track of.
 So it's out of scope here.

 <!--GEN
 xt ← ∾˝ Highlight∘•Repr¨ xv ← 3‿2‿6⥊×˜2+3×↕5